 A special tool makes creating ice cream cone cupcakes a cinch.

-- Sugar Cone Ice Cream Cones (regular or gluten-free)
+- Sugar Cone Ice Cream Cones.
+Regular or gluten-free sugar cones can be used.

 - Unsalted Butter